The One True God is Holy

 by Gini Crawford, MSW

-God is holy; He is personification of holiness.
+God is holy.
 This means He is completely separated from sin and evil; He is absolutely pure.
 He is the standard of holy.
 Since holiness comes from God, we cannot be holy without being associated with Him.
 God's holiness cannot tolerate sin, which means He can do no less than punish it.
-Holiness also has the idea of devotion to God, purity, being set apart from sin, sanctify and sanctification in it.
+Holiness also has the idea of: to set apart, to sanctify, a separation from sin, as well as devotion to God and purity.
 (Leviticus 20:26; 1 Samuel 2:2; Isaiah 40:25).

 ...I the LORD ...am holy.
 Leviticus 21:8 NASB®

 God's Holiness and our Sin

 God's Word teaches us that we all are sinners just like Adam and Eve.
 This is because we are born with a nature that sins.
 (Psalm 51:3-5; Romans 3:9-18,23, 5:12-19).
 It is reasonable to think that it is unfair that what Adam and Eve did thousands of years ago affects us today.
-The sad truth is, we all would have eaten from the tree of the knowledge of good and evil.
+The sad truth is, we all would have eaten from that tree.

 Our sin clearly presented a problem for God.
 He loved us and wanted to be with us, but He cannot tolerate sin since He is holy.
 Sad but true, our sin separates us from God.

 God's absolute holiness can have nothing to do with sin.
-In the Old Testament, if anyone got near God's holy presence with intentional sin, in most cases that person would immediately die (Leviticus 10:1-3).
+In the Old Testament, if a person got near God's holy presence with intentional sin, in some cases that person would die (Leviticus 10:1-3).
 Even Israel's leader, Moses, who God said in Numbers chapter twelve was faithful in all God's household, didn't escape punishment because of his sin.
-In Numbers 20, God told Moses that since he didn't treat Him as holy (because he angrily disobeyed God's instruction), he would not live to go into the land that God promised (Deuteronomy 32:48-52).
+In Numbers chapter twenty, God told Moses that since, as the people's leader, he didn't treat Him as holy by angrily disobeying God's instruction, he would not live to go into the land that God promised (Deuteronomy 32:48-52).

 What does God's holiness mean to you?
 Does it make you afraid?
 It makes me afraid, and it should.